maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning.md

 Billboard data is stored in a wide format because it is a convenient form, from the perspective of data entry

-To tidy up the data, we need to map the information on the ranking of songs for each week into two new variables: `week` and `rank`
+To tidy up the data, we need to map the rankings of songs into two new variables: `week` and `rank`

 There's just the right function for that in `tidyr` package: `gather`